FoRBeR/FBTetris/README.md

 ##### Methods:
 * `new_game(self)` Returns the object to its factory settings.
 * `event_work(self, event)` Works with pygame events.
 Returns True if a loss has been determined.
 Otherwise False.
 Handles 3 important kinds of events: userevent, keydown and keyup.
-> `USEREVENT` is used to move the pieces down and control game speed.
+> `USEREVENT` is used to move the figures down and control game speed.

 > `KEYDOWN` is used to detect WASD button pressed.